lichray/wavplay/README.rst

 A call to ``snd_init()`` is required before any other operations.
 Until the ``snd_end()`` is called manually or the program is quit, the sound device reminds open.

 The ``wav_play()`` function opens and plays a WAV sound file.
+If the filename is `NULL` (an empty pointer), the function reads from the standard input.
 The sound hardware will be set according the file format.

 If the macro ``USE_ALSA`` is defined, `wavplay` uses ALSA instead of OSS as the backend.
 The default OSS device is `/dev/dsp`, and the default ALSA PCM is `default`.
 They are defined by the macro ``DEV_NAME``.